-What we celebrate at Christmas is MASSIVE!
-We celebrate the birth of the One who completes the story of the Old Testament.
+What we celebrated on Christmas Eve and Christmas Day is MASSIVE!
+We celebrated the birth of the One who completes the promise of God to Abraham - completes the story of the Old Testament.

-I want to zero in on Israel's history - zero in on how their unique status as the people of God and their unique experience of God's redeeming power speaks to us who have believed that Jesus is the fulfillment of God's promise to Abraham - the promised Savior of the world - who alone can forgive sin; who alone can redeem men and women from the penalty and power of sin, who alone can reconcile men and women to God who is life - who alone makes a way for us to live in the presence of God forever in a New Heaven and a New Earth.
+THIS IS HUGE - The unique status of Abraham and his descendants and their unique experience of God's redeeming power speaks to ALL who have believed that Jesus is the fulfillment of God's promise to Abraham - the promised Savior of the world who alone can forgive sin; who alone can redeem men and women from the penalty and power of sin; who alone can reconcile men and women to God who is life; who alone makes a way for us to live in the presence of God forever in a New Heaven and a New Earth.